2ez4ted/2ez4ted.github.io/p5-5/README0.md

   Dec 25, 2018, came up with the basic logic
   Dec 29, 2018, rewrote the need to Have and nice to Have

+  Between Dec 22 and Jan 7, I was working on some Trap Adventure game but failed to continue due to multiple factors.
+Then I restarted working on Blackjack.

   Jan 3, 2019, put down some sketches
   Jan 6, 2019, replaced default p5 shuffle function with Fischer-Yates shuffle Jan 11, 2019, finished composing the basic functions (and some stem codes of the functioning part)